Doing hard things is hard.

 I recently shared how I was struggling with a friend.
 Her response encouraged and strengthened me: “The enemy hates what you’re doing…so keep going!
 A pastor at my church recently said, ‘May the opposition of hell be the affirmation you need to keep going and obeying God.’”

-You’re guaranteed victory if you’re submitted to God.
-God already won the war—we can have victory in the battle.
+True Christians are guaranteed that they will not be defeated by Satan.
+God already won the war through Jesus—and we will not be overcome by this evil world if we are in Him.
 James 4:7 tells us, “Therefore submit to God.
 Resist the devil and he will flee from you.”

 He.
 Will.
 Flee.

 There’s no caveats, no if’s, and’s, or but’s, no fine print—just the command to submit and resist.

 If we’re doing hard things for God, we’re automatically a target for attack, and we will receive opposition from the enemy.
 But this doesn’t have to be something that scares us.
 We don’t have to cower or live in fear.
 That’s what Satan would want us to do, but not what God calls us to do.
 We’re equipped and victorious through Christ.
 We’re filled with God’s Holy Spirit and covered with the armor we need.

 We’re not powerful in our own right or strength.
 On our own, we can’t fight at all—but because Jesus has already fought for us on the cross, we’re able to stand strong and live freely.On our own, we can’t fight at all—but because Jesus has already fought for us on the cross, we’re able to stand strong and live freely.
 Click To Tweet